Pointivo/APIDocs/docs/reference.rst

         "uploadUrl": "https://upload.here"
     }

 The response includes a field named **uploadUrl**.
 It is to this URL that the file content associated with this resource should be uploaded to, via a POST operation.
-Further detail on how to upload is provided `here <http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html>`_
+Further detail on how to perform this upload is provided `here <http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html>`_.

 ===================